Limb Lengthening.us

 AUTOBIOGRAPHY

-St. Mary’s Medical Center in West Palm Beach, Florida.
-Dr. Paley was the founder and director of the
+St. Mary’s Hospital in West Palm Beach, Florida.
+Dr. Paley was the founder and

-method) and Professor Debastiani of Italy (Orthofix method).
-In 1986, he introduced the Ilizarov method to
+Professor Debastiani of Italy (Orthofix method).
+In 1986, he introduced the Ilizarov

-the US and Canada.
-Since that time, he has performed more than 12,000 limb lengthening and
+method to the US and Canada.
+Since that time, he has performed more than 17,000

 Delivering Innovative Solutions

-congenital, developmental and post-traumatic limb disorders. (e.g. superhip procedure, superknee
+tissue reconstruction of congenital, developmental and post-traumatic limb disorders. (e.

-angulation-translation osteotomy, etc).
-His new methods to lengthen and/or straighten deformed bones
+osteotomy, etc).
+His new methods to lengthen and/or straighten deformed bones and

-and to reconstruct congenital short limbs (LRS) avoid amputation, a frequently recommended alternative.
+to reconstruct congenital short limbs (LRS) avoid amputation, a frequently

-accuracy of correction.
-Dr Paley is also currently the most experienced surgeon using fully implantable limb
+of correction.
+Dr Paley is also currently the most experienced surgeon using fully implantable limb lengthening.

 Treatment for Special Orthopedic Conditions